 The house contains a front entry stairway and a second stairway in the rear of the ell addition.
 Typical of central-chimney homes and the period, both stairways are narrow with steep risers.
 The original floor construction consists of wide plank wood floorboards.

 The proposed rehabilitation of the house will include the restoration of the building exterior, the building interior, the structural framing system as well as updating the mechanical systems.
-The project objective provides for the preservation of an early building in Chepachet and includes the conversion of the residential dwelling into a museum commemorating the Dorr Rebellion.
+The project objective provides for the preservation of an early building in Chepachet and includes the conversion of the residential dwelling into a display area commemorating the Dorr Rebellion.
 A caretakers quarters will be established on the premises.

 The Glocester Heritage Society has secured a 99 year lease to the Reuben Mason House and is embarking on a total renovation of the property.
 A preliminary assessment by The Newport Collaborative estimates the cost of restoration at approximately $350,000.
-Following restoration, the Society will use the house for a Dorr Rebellion Museum, commemorating the effort by Thomas Dorr to extend the right to vote to every free man in Rhode Island, whether or not they owned property.
+Following restoration, the Society will use the house for a Dorr Rebellion Room, commemorating the effort by Thomas Dorr to extend the right to vote to every free man in Rhode Island, whether or not they owned property.

 At the time of Dorr's campaign, voting in the State was limited to persons owning real estate valued at $300 or more, which was equivalent to $100 ,000 or more in today's dollars.
 At that time, the Governor of Rhode Island was elected according to the original colonial charter from the 1600's and voting was limited to the wealthy.